shaharzuler/GenerativeCardiacMotion/README.md

-# Synthetic Flow Field Generation for Myocardium Deformation Analysis
+# Generating Ground Truth: Dense 3D Flow Fields for Cardiac CT

-This project presents a method to generate synthetic 3D flow fields for myocardium deformation, conditioning on real cardiac CT frames using a Conditional Variational Autoencoder (CVAE).
+We present a method to generate synthetic 3D flow fields for myocardium deformation, conditioning on real cardiac CT frames using a Conditional Variational Autoencoder (CVAE).
 These synthetic data serve as ground truth annotations for training myocardium motion models.
 For a full explanation and results, visit the [project page](https://shaharzuler.github.io/CVAEPage).

 ## Installation